-OWNER % MINING SHARE MINING PRODUCTS % PRODUCTION YIELD Rio Tinto 58% Copper 75 - 80% Anlo-American 17% Magnesite 10 - 15% Phalaborwa Mining Company (PMC) 25% Vermiculate 10%
+OWNER % MINING SHARE MINING PRODUCTS % PRODUCTION YIELD Rio Tinto 58% Copper 75 - 80% Anlo-American 17% Magnesite 10 - 15% Phalaborwa Mining Company (PMC) 25% Vermiculate 10% over 4 times its 2002 level.
+This has had a marked impact on the viability of the Phalaborwa mine, allowing it to extend its activities and critically extend the timeframe that it intends to continue to mining in the region.
+The current outlook (as of July 2008) was that the mine will be hoisting copper for another 8 years, and vermiculite and magnesite for at least another 20 years.

 The mines employ over 2,000 people and an additional 450 contractors, and contribute an estimated 80% of Ba-Phalaborwa Municipality's GGP (Asubonten, pers.
-Comms)2.
+Comms)1.
 In 2007 the mine hoisted over 11,8 million tons of which 0,7% was converted into ore.
+Historically, the international copper price has been notoriously volatile, but in early 2003 the price of copper began to rise and is now